Bismarck Nursing Excellence

 The Zen Den is a dedicated space at our medical center for staff on the frontlines of patient care.
 The 400-square-foot space is designed to provide a serene environment separate from a busy breakroom and allows frontline direct patient care staff to find respite from high stress situations they may encounter throughout a shift.
 The space features massage chairs, art therapy, wellness resources, aromatherapy, meditation, yoga and reading options.

-The opening of the Zen Den is just one of the many steps we are taking to ensure staff have the support and resources needed for healthy work-life integration.
+The Zen Den is just one of the many steps we are taking to ensure staff have the support and resources needed for healthy work-life integration.

 Workplace Violence Prevention